claude-plugins · handoff

 Optional config

 Override thresholds, snooze window, gitignore behavior, archive retention, and trigger phrases.
-Edit directly.
+Edit directly — no re-install needed.